kubevirt/project-infra/github/ci/prow-deploy/README.md

 setup and proposes a PR with the changes.

-Besides additional changes proposed by collaborators, the normal workflow for updating Prow consist of `periodic-project-infra-prow-bump` proposing a PR with changes to update to the latest Prow version.
+Besides additional changes proposed by collaborators, the normal workflow for updating Prow consists of `periodic-project-infra-prow-bump` proposing a PR with changes to update to the latest Prow version.
 This triggers `pull-project-infra-prow-deploy-test` and the integration tests are executed.
 After a review by collaborators the changes are merged, which triggers `post-project-infra-prow-control-plane-deployment`